 The good news is that hot desking is definitely manageable — especially when you plan in advance and use a solid software solution.
 It’s all about setting clear rules about room and desk booking, providing an easy way to book for team members, and keeping an eye on arrangements and trends to make changes on the go.

-Fewer people in the office at one time is safer in terms of COVID-19 measures.
+Fewer people in the office at one time are safer in terms of COVID-19 measures.
 At the same time, different employees use the same desk spaces on consecutive days — and each of them should get a clean one.

 That’s why running a shared desk office may entail more disinfection and stricter hygiene rules.
 Employees have to collect their personal belongings from the desks whenever they leave for the day.
 Then all desks and shared spaces have to be thoroughly cleaned, so the next people using them are protected.